Skip to main content

 Match the problem to the fastest realistic path.

 • Request a fair hearing if the notice looks wrong: Texas says the fastest way to ask for a hearing is by calling 2-1-1 or 1-877-541-7905.
-You can also mail a letter or go to an HHSC benefits office, using the instructions in Form H0599.
+You can also use the instructions in Form H0599.

-• Ask about continued benefits if your notice is cutting or stopping an active case: the Texas fair hearing guide warns that you may have to repay those benefits if you lose the appeal.
+• Ask about continued benefits: if your notice is cutting or stopping an active case, the fair hearing procedures explain when continued benefits may be possible and when repayment may be required if you lose.

 If SNAP is delayed, try these backup food options

-• Call 2-1-1 Texas: ask for food pantries, senior congregate meals, churches, and rent or utility help in your ZIP code.
+• Call 2-1-1 Texas: ask for food pantries, senior congregate meals, churches, community action agencies, and rent or utility help in your ZIP code.

-• Contact your Area Agency on Aging or local aging and disability office through the Texas HHS services finder: these offices can help older adults find benefits counseling and local nutrition support.
+• Contact aging services: an Area Agency on Aging can help older adults find benefits counseling and local nutrition support.

 • Use a Feeding Texas food bank: many Texas food banks help with SNAP or TSAP applications and also offer emergency groceries.

-• Ask whether your area has a Senior Box program: some Texas food banks run the USDA Commodity Supplemental Food Program for seniors; the East Texas Food Bank Senior Box page is one example of how this can work locally.
+• Ask about Senior Box programs: some Texas food banks run the USDA Commodity Supplemental Food Program for seniors.
+The East Texas Food Bank page is one example of how this can work locally.

 Local resources in Texas